Kimberly Michelle Hardy

 Biography

 Professor Hardy has a BSW from Morgan State University (1997), an MSW from The Ohio State University (1998), and a PhD from Morgan State University (2010).
-She is an Assistant Professor of Social Work at Fayetteville State University School of Social Work in Fayetteville, North Carolina.
+She is an Associate Professor of Social Work at Fayetteville State University School of Social Work in Fayetteville, North Carolina.
 She has been the President of the Society for Spirituality and Social Work since 2017.
 Dr. Hardy is Editor-in-Chief for the journal Social Work in Public Health.
 She is also the Board Secretary for the North American Association of Christians in Social Work and a Board Member for the Journal of Religion and Spirituality in Social Work.

 Research